What this article will help you decide

 - Consider a Water Softener: Installing a water softener can dramatically reduce mineral buildup and its associated issues.

-- Insulation: Insulate your water heater and pipes to help maintain efficiency. ## Need Help with Your Water Heater?
+- Insulation: Insulate your water heater and pipes to help maintain efficiency. ## Want service for Your Water Heater?
 Don’t let hard water reduce your water heater's efficiency or lifespan.
 If you’re experiencing issues, contact our team at Economy Plumbing Services.
-We're here to help you maintain a reliable and efficient hot water supply in your home.
-Call us today at our team to schedule a service or consultation.
+We can help you maintain a reliable and efficient hot water supply in your home.
+Call our team today to schedule a service or consultation.

 Water heaters in Austin and the surrounding area work against hard-water conditions that can shorten component life and reduce efficiency over time.
 Mineral scale builds on elements, tank bottoms, valves, and heat exchangers, and that changes performance long before a system fully fails.
 Households also put different seasonal demand on heaters, especially when guests, school schedules, or colder weather increase hot-water use.